What is a TPA

 (b) supplies to the licence holder any goods or services which may affect the quality or safety of tissue or cells.”

 Notification and authorisation of TPAs

 Establishments must inform the HTA of all third parties intending to carry out licensable activities on their behalf under TPAs; the proposed arrangements must be authorised by the HTA prior to the commencement of activities.

 Establishments can notify the HTA of third parties at the time they apply for a licence or using the following TPA form if adding a new third party to an existing licence.

 Inspections and oversight

-The HTA inspects establishments licensed in the HA sector at least once every 2 years.
+The HTA inspects establishments licensed in the HA sector at least once every two years.
 We also have powers to enter and inspect third party premises and regularly inspect such sites as part of inspections.

 As part of our routine inspections, licensed establishments will be asked to provide information about their TPAs using the following spreadsheet form.

 Additional information about TPAs can be found on our FAQ pages and in the HTA’s Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment